Back to blog

 A real example: a Kinaxis rollout

 A consulting firm in our customer base was rolling out Kinaxis Maestro for a manufacturing client.
-Anyone who has done a Kinaxis implementation knows the shape of the work: a planning and orchestration layer pulling from ERP, demand signals, supply data, and a half-dozen other systems; deep customer-by-customer nuance; dozens of stakeholders across demand planning, supply, S&OP, plant operations, procurement, and finance; and requirements that have to capture tribal knowledge nobody has written down (we always expedite for customer X, lot-sizing exceptions, allocation logic).
-Full enterprise rollouts run twelve to twenty-four months.
+Anyone who has done a Kinaxis implementation knows the shape: a planning layer pulling from ERP, demand, and supply data; deep customer-by-customer nuance; stakeholders across S&OP, procurement, plant operations, and finance; tribal knowledge nobody has written down (we always expedite for customer X, lot-sizing exceptions, allocation logic).
+Full rollouts run twelve to twenty-four months.
 The user stories alone are a multi-week effort.

 myai built the user stories.
-Not because it’s a writing tool, but because it knew the relationships.
-It pulled from the supply chain platform context, prior projects in the customer's portfolio, the design decisions that had already been made, and (this part still surprises me) it knew which stakeholder to ping when a story needed clarification, because the project-to-people relationships were already in the graph.
-The user stories came out of the system already grounded.
+It already knew the relationships: the supply-chain platform context, prior projects in the customer's portfolio, the design decisions already made.
+It knew which stakeholder to ping when a story needed clarification, because the project-to-people relationships were already in the graph.

-Each one arrived with its provenance attached: which prior project it drew from, which design decision it implemented, which stakeholder owned the underlying answer.
-When two stories conflicted because they pulled from different prior decisions, myai surfaced the conflict in the same draft, not as an afterthought a reviewer would have to catch later.
-That kind of provenance is the difference between a draft a reviewer can sign off on and a draft that comes back as a comment thread.
+Each story came out grounded.
+Which prior project it drew from.
+Which design decision it implemented.
+Which stakeholder owned the underlying answer.
+When two stories conflicted because they pulled from different prior decisions, myai surfaced the conflict in the same draft.

-But the last mile was Claude Code.
+The last mile was Claude Code.
+Manicured Excel templates the consultants had standardized on.
 Pixel-perfect requirements documents.
-Manicured Excel templates the consultants had standardized on.
 The executive summary PowerPoint.
-The data flowed straight out of myai-via-MCP into Claude Code, which did what Claude Code is great at: shipped a polished artifact a consultant could put in front of a client.
+Data flowed out of myai-via-MCP into Claude Code, which did what Claude Code is great at: shipped a polished artifact a consultant could put in front of a client.

 We dogfood this every day

-We use this internally.
-Constantly.
+We use this internally, constantly.
 Our knowledge base lives in myai (what we call the "hive mind").
-When Mark or I are debugging a piece of myai itself, writing content for the platform, or trying to remember what we decided three weeks ago and why — we connect to our own myai-via-MCP from Claude.
-Our agent of choice gets our actual context.
+When Mark or I are debugging a piece of myai itself, writing content for the platform, or trying to remember what we decided three weeks ago and why, we connect to our own myai-via-MCP from any agent of choice.
+The agent gets our actual context.
 Eat your own cooking.

 Concretely: when we're scoping the next dimension and need to know which artifacts already exist in that workstream.
 When a customer asks why we made a particular design decision and the answer is sitting in a work order from three months ago.
 When we're writing a blog post and want to know what we've already published on the topic so we don't repeat ourselves.
 The graph holds it.
 The agent retrieves it.
 We don't have to context-switch into a knowledge-base UI to go look.